-We make money from advertisers and affiliate partners.
-As an Amazon Associate I earn from qualifying purchases.
+We make money helping people book cruises, and from advertisers / affiliate partners.
+As an Amazon Associate, I earn from qualifying purchases.

 Tips and Advice for new cruisers